alanrubin/flutter-interview-project/README.md

 - Adding a spinner when information is loading
 - Deal with errors coming from the backend (because eventually it will happen!)
 - Make sure components/page boundaries are clear
+- Create Model objects for the API data retrieved (serialisation/deserialisation?)
 - Some sort of Unit Test
 - Some sort of Integration Test
 - Use Navigation 2.0